 The Contracting Party and its Affiliates will give Euronext 3 (three) months prior written notice upon termination of a licence for the Redistribution of Information.

-The Contracting Party and its Affiliates will ensure that an Access ID is required for all Use of Real-Time Data by its Clients and/or Users and Devices of its Clients.
+The Contracting Party and its Affiliates will ensure that an Access ID is required for all Use of Information by its Clients and/or Users and Devices of its Clients.
 The allocation of Access IDs should represent the applicable Reportable Unit as specified in the EMDA Reporting Policy.
 An Access ID can be, but is not limited to, a “username”.
-As example, an Entitlement System could use a host name, IP address, or MAC/network address as an Access ID.
-Only a suitable, correct and complete application procedure (e.g. registration by username and password) ensures that solely the registered Client, User and/or Device can use the Access ID.
+As an example, an Entitlement System could use a host name, IP address, or MAC/network address as an Access ID.
+Only a suitable, correct and complete application procedure (e.g., registration by username and password) ensures that solely the registered Client, User and/or Device can use the Access ID.

 The Contracting Party shall provide Euronext with a list of all its and its Affiliates’ Information Suppliers in the Order Form.
 The Contracting Party shall notify Euronext promptly, via the Order Form, of any changes to such list of Information Suppliers.